 Paynes Creek Historic State Park seamlessly combines nature with history.
 After the Second Seminole War, Fort Chokonikla was built near the site of a 19th century trading post.
-Years and years later, it is now one of the main features of this park.
-It helped put Paynes Creek on the United States National Register of Historic Places.
+Today, it is now one of the main features of this park and helped put Paynes Creek on the United States National Register of Historic Places.

 Located off the beaten path, Paynes Creek Historic State

 Park is not necessarily a tourist destination.
 It is, however, a pawsome place

 to take your pooch.
 You won’t find any hard core or high adventure hiking

 in this park.
 Instead you will find mellow trails that showcase the area’s wildlife.

 Peace River Loop is a one mile stroll through the palm and oak hammocks and

 along the banks of the sand bottom creek.
 The Historic Trail is a great option if your canine buddy wants to learn about the park’s significant past.
 Be sure to take the spur trail across the suspension bridge that hangs over Paynes Creek to a monument honoring Captain